warren-bank/mirror-XMail-mail-server/docs/Readme.txt

      "command"[TAB]"arg-or-macro"[TAB]...[NEWLINE]

     stores commands (internals or externals) that have to be executed on a message file.
-The presence of this file is optional ans if it does not exist the default processing is to store the message in user mailbox.
+The presence of this file is optional and if it does not exist the default processing is to store the message in user mailbox.
     The 'MAILPROC.TAB' file can be either per user or per domain, depending where the file is stored.
 If stored inside the user directory it applies